MIC-DKFZ/TractSeg/Readme.md

 guide is quite short and you might have problems following every step.
 Contact the author if you need help training your own model.

+1. Install BatchGenerators: `pip install https://github.com/MIC-DKFZ/batchgenerators/archive/master.zip`
-1. The folder structure of your training data should be the following:
+2. The folder structure of your training data should be the following:
 ```
 custom_path/HCP/subject_01/
       '-> mrtrix_peaks.nii.gz       (mrtrix CSD peaks;  shape: [x,y,z,9])